The team behind one of Ossington’s best French restaurants is opening a sister spot

 Now, Paul and O’Dea are partnering to bring that same Côte de Boeuf magic to a new neighbourhood.
 Brasserie Côte will take over the former By the Way Café at Bloor and Brunswick, a local fixture for more than 40 years, and transform it into a modern French brasserie.

-“We literally got the keys three weeks ago, so we’re still in the early stages,” says Cynthia Magocsi, marketing & PR manager at Côte de Boeuf.
+“We literally got the keys three weeks ago, so we’re still in the early stages,” says O’Dea.
 “But the idea is to carry the spirit of Côte de Boeuf while making this a true neighbourhood spot — open for breakfast, lunch and dinner, with a large patio that really brings energy to the space.”

-Magocsi emphasizes that the partnership between Paul and O’Dea is central to Brasserie Côte’s vision.

-Although Brasserie Côte will introduce a broader menu to accommodate breakfast and lunch service, it will retain popular Côte de Boeuf classics.
-Chef Damien Cochez, who has been with Côte de Boeuf for six years, will continue to lead the kitchen.
+Although Brasserie Côte will introduce a broader menu to accommodate breakfast and lunch service, it will also feature signature Côte de Boeuf classics.
+The head chef has not yet been decided.

 Brasserie Côte will open at 400 Bloor St. W., just in time for the holiday season.